da-alb/ansible-scripts/README.md

 # ansible-scripts
-Test repository used to store Ansible playbooks and configurations.
+Repository used to store Ansible playbooks and configurations.